NASA-IMPACT/admg-backend/api_app/api_documentation.md

 - phrase: terms are treated as a single phrase
 - raw: formatted search query with terms and operators
 - websearch: formatted search query, similar to the one used by web search engines.
-- Refer to the PostgreSQL docs for more details on differences and syntax
+- Refer to the [PostgreSQL docs](https://www.postgresql.org/docs/current/textsearch-controls.html#TEXTSEARCH-PARSING-QUERIES) for more details on differences and syntax

 ### search_fields
 - Optional, defaults to predefined fields in each model
 - Specifies the exact field to be searched: `short_name`, `description`, `start_date`
-- Example Queries
-- Campaign short name search
-- UUID Search
-- Multi-Item Search

 ## Example Queries
-We"ve seen a few examples already above, but in this section we will demonstrate all the common usecases.
+We've seen a few examples already above, but in this section we will demonstrate all the common use cases.

 ### Query an entire table
 This query will return metadata for all the campaigns.